MARKET SNAPSHOT: Dow Breaks Above 24,000, On Track For Longest Streak Of Monthly Gains In 22 Years

 What could help drive the market?

-Optimism was building ahead of a final vote on the Republicans' tax bill, which could take place by Thursday evening.
+Optimism was building ahead of a Senate vote on a Republican-backed tax bill, which could take place by Thursday evening.
 On Wednesday, the Senate voted to open a formal debate on the proposed tax changes (http://www.marketwatch.com/story/senate-votes-to-open-debate-on-tax-bill-as-corporate-rate-still-up-in-the-air-2017-11-29).

 In the latest economic data, jobless claims came in under forecasts in the latest week (http://www.marketwatch.com/story/jobless-claims-fall-slightly-in-thanksgiving-week-layoffs-remain-near-45-year-low-2017-11-30), while layoffs remain near 45-year lows.
 Separately, consumer spending rose 0.3% in October (http://www.marketwatch.com/story/consumers-keep-on-spending-in-october-aided-by-rising-incomes-and-low-inflation-2017-11-30), slightly above the 0.2% forecast.